Group Therapy for Teens in Redondo Beach

 3. Stimulate conversation from the early stages of group therapy

-4. Promote mentalization toward the end of therapy–help members make sense of their thoughts, beliefs, wishes, and feelings and connect them to their actions and behaviors
+4. Promote mentalization toward the end of therapy, help members make sense of their thoughts, beliefs, wishes, and feelings, and connect them to their actions and behaviors.

 Group Activities

-Common group activities include:
+Common group therapy activities include:

 • Icebreaker activities to help members get to know each other

-• Gratitude activities such as pointing out aspects of their life they’re thankful for
+• Gratitude activities, such as pointing out aspects of their life they’re thankful for

 • Sharing activities where they ask each other questions